What is a clotting disorder?

 Blood is made up of different types of cells (red blood cells, white blood cells and platelets) all suspended in a straw-coloured liquid called plasma.
 Platelets are the cells responsible for making blood clot.
 When a blood vessel is injured, platelets clump together to block the injury site.
 They also start off a complicated chemical reaction to form a mesh made of a substance called fibrin.
 This complicated chemical reaction always follows a strict pattern – with each clotting protein (known as a coagulation factor) turned on in order.
 When all of the factors are turned on, the blood forms a clot which stops the injury site bleeding any further.

-Normally, there are 13 coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
+Normally, there are a number of coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
 If any one of the factors is missing from the body, the complicated chemical reaction described above will not happen as it should.
 This can lead to blood loss, which can be severe and life-threatening.
 Each coagulation factor is given a number from I to XIII – they are always written as Roman numerals – and the effects of the missing factor will vary.

 What is Haemophilia B?